gecko-designs/gecko-section/readme.txt

 A full width wrapper block.

 == Description ==
 A full width section block.
 It allows you to wrap content, and have different backgrounds within your theme while keeping a fixed container width inside.
+This block is designed for as a theme developer tool, and works best in themes that support full-width gutenberg blocks.

 == Installation ==
 1. Upload `gecko-section` to the `/wp-content/plugins/` directory